|Pilot 2nd Lt. John H. Bodge, O-681595 (MIA / KIA) Suffolk County, MA

 During October 1986 divers from the Rabaul Dive Club including Malcolm Archbold discovered an Airacobra lying upright and flat on the sea floor in Simpson Harbor in approximately 35' of water.
 The main features of the aircraft remaining are the three propeller blades, the spinner and bottom third of the cockpit area, 'roll-cage' bar behind the pilot's seat, the structural framework of both wings and the complete engine.

 During January 1988, a team from the CILHI inspected the aircraft.
-Reportedly, this site was slated for additional investigation by a JPAC team during January 2008, but was not investigated.
+Reportedly, this site was slated for additional investigation by a JPAC team during January 2008, but was not visited or investigated.

 Missing Air Crew Report 3499 (MACR 3499)

 67th Fighter Squadron March 1944 page 1: "(1) 12 March: Lt.
 John H. Bodge missing in action over Rabaul city."

 page 3 "b.
 12 March: Lt Bodge missing in action over Rabaul City.
 Cause unknown."

 PNG Museum Aircraft Status Card - P-39Q Airacobra 44-2451

 FindingLtJohnHBodge.com website by Malcolm Archbold devoted to this aircraft

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?